open-edge-insights/eii-azure-bridge/README.md

 ### <a name="az-cloud-setup"></a>Azure Cloud Setup

-Prior to using the EII Azure Bridge there are a few cloud services in Azure which must be initialized.
+Prior to using the Azure Bridge there are a few cloud services in Azure which must be initialized.

 Primarily, you need an Azure Containter Registry instance, an Azure IoT Hub,